-Hepato-cardiac disorders are defined as the liver disease affecting heart or the heart disease affecting liver or the condition affecting heart and liver at the same time.
-During the Differential diagnosis of liver injury or disease, in a cardiologist clinical practice, ask for collaboration between the hepatologists and cardiologists.
-In patients with advanced liver disease may show and various abnormalities like some diastolic and systolic dysfunctions, reduced cardiac performance.
-Cardiac evaluation in liver disease patients are important, after a liver transplantation may improve cardiac function or have reversal effect.
-Systemic disease with effect liver and heart are co-genital, inflammatory and metabolic and alcoholism.
+Hepato-cardiac disorders are defined as the liver disease affecting the heart or the heart disease affecting the liver or the condition affecting heart and liver at the same time.
+During the Differential diagnosis of liver injury or disease, in a cardiologist, clinical practice, ask for collaboration between the hepatologists and cardiologists.
+In patients with an advanced liver disease may show and various abnormalities like some diastolic and systolic dysfunctions, reduced cardiac performance.
+Cardiac evaluation in liver disease patients is important, after a liver transplantation may improve cardiac function or have a reversal effect.
+Systemic disease with effect liver and heart are congenital, inflammatory and metabolic and alcoholism.

 - Track 6-1Hepatic hydrothorax

 - Track 6-2The hepatopulmonary Syndrome